fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

 In v4, it was your responsibility to import all of fullcalendar's stylesheets.
 You may have done this in one your project's SASS files.
 Or, if you had a build system that handled CSS, you may have done this from your JavaScript.

 In v5, you no longer need to do this!
-The plugins will import their own stylesheets.
+The plugins will import their own stylesheets (with the exception of the [bootstrap plugin](bootstrap-theme)).
 So, you'll be able remove lines like these:

 ```js
 import { Calendar } from '@fullcalendar/core'